Hexastack/sails-hook-chatbot/README.md

   }
 };
 ```
-See the "examples" folder for more.
+See the "[examples](https://github.com/Hexastack/sails-hook-chatbot/tree/master/examples)" folder for more about the usage.

+## Coming soon
+Our next priority is to implement a default handler that allows a simple XHR/WebSocket interactions.
+Next may come is a slack handler ...

 ## License
 MIT

 ## Credits
 [Freeways/messenger-bot-sails](https://github.com/Freeways/messenger-bot-sails) Boiletplate has been a starting point for this project.
 The messenger handler's source code is a modified version [Charca/bootbot](https://github.com/Charca/bootbot) which is a powerful JavaScript Framework to build Facebook Messenger's Chat bots.
 Special thanks to [Maxi Ferreira](https://github.com/Charca) !